sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - User may connect to a rogue wireless access point such that their sensitive information can be tapped.
 - User may download infected/malicious app from PlayStore/iStore (if they miss some security checks) and other unsigned and non-verified apps from the internet.
-- User may tap a link that was received through SMS or any IM which is considered to be malicious.
+- User may tap a link that was received through SMS or any IM which is malicious.
 - User may visit some sites that is serving infected scripts.

 ### 37. State the simple Nmap command to invoke a general vulnerability assessment script on any domain.